ioBroker/ioBroker.admin/README.md

 The certificates will be first requested when the given domain address will be accessed.
 E.g you have "sub.domain.com" as address, when you try to access https://sub.domain.com the certificates will be first requested and it can last a little before first answer will come.

-The issuing of certificates is rather complex procedure, but if you will follow the explanation you will easy get free certificates.
+The issuing of certificates is rather complex procedure, but if you will follow the explanation you will easily get free certificates.

 Description: